 - Ensure your material conforms to the proper specifications.

-The material scan and testing services can be performed on-site before packing and shipping the castings.
-Moreover, PMI can be utilized on a variety of part sizes.
+Precision casting material scanning and testing services can be performed on-site prior to packaging and shipping castings.
+In addition, PMI can be used on a variety of part sizes.

 What are the types of material identification technologies?

 Nowadays there are analyzers offering three different types of technologies, X-ray Fluorescence (XRF), Optical Emission Spectrometry (OES) or Laser Induced Breakdown Spectroscopy (LIBS)